aceade/AceadePathfinding/README.md

 Clone it with git, or download as a zip folder to the desktop.
 Once you have it, copy the folder into your Unity project, underneath the Assets folder.

 ## Terms of Use
-The code and assets here are available under the Creative Commons Attribution Licence (CC BY 4.0).
-In short, you may use these assets for your own projects, including commercial projects, but you must attribute them to me, ideally with a link to the repository.
+The code and assets here are available under the MIT Licence (see the licence file for the full terms).

 ## How to contact me
 If you have any suggestions, queries or complaints, send them to at philiprowlands90-at-gmail-dot-com.